Cameron85Smith/CS-Fundamentals/README.md

 Both are compiled to System.String in IL (Intermediate Language).
 System.String is a class and used for accessing string static methods like String.Format(), String.Compare(), etc.

-Here, you can see that **string** is used for declaring variable variables whereas **String** is used for access the static method String.Concat() that joins two strings together.
+Here, you can see that **string** is used for declaring variables, and **String** is used for accessing the static methods like String.Concat() that joins two strings together.
 ```
 using System;
 namespace ConsoleApplication {